U Nu: Military era

-Less than two years after his election victory, U Nu was overthrown by a coup d'état led by General Ne Win on 2 March 1962.
+Less than two years after his election victory, U Nu was overthrown in a coup d'état led by General Ne Win on 2 March 1962.
 After the 1962 coup, U Nu was put in what was euphemistically called 'protective custody' in an army camp outside Rangoon.
 He was released more than four years later on 27 October 1966.
 Among others, on the day of the military coup on 2 March 1962 President Mahn Win Maung as well as Chief Justice U Myint Thein (22 February 1900 – 3 October 1994) was also put in 'protective custody'.
 Win Maung was released from detention in October 1967 and Myint Thein not until 28 February 1968.

 On 2 December 1968, Ne Win appointed U Nu to the 33-man Internal Unity Advisory Board to advise on suggestions for internal unity and political change.
 In February 1969, U Nu submitted a report recommending that power be handed back to him and that the Parliament abolished by Ne Win in March 1962 be reconvened to appoint Ne Win as president to remove the 'taint' of Ne Win's government being 'usurpers'.
 Soon after submitting his report, U Nu, feigning illness, and under the pretext of a pilgrimage to India left Burma for India.
 When Ne Win made no response to his report, U Nu left India for London.

 In a London press conference on 27 August 1969, U Nu announced that he was the 'legal Prime Minister' and pledged that he would not give up his struggle for democracy in Burma and that Burma was under the 'same kind of fascism' that General Aung San had fought.
 In November 1969, Ne Win formally rejected U Nu's proposal, saying that he took over power – and held on to it – not because he craved power but to uplift the welfare of the 'workers and peasants' and that U Nu's proposals amounted to 'turning back the wheel'.

 U Nu then used former Central Intelligence Agency (CIA) official Bill Young to help him raise international funding for founding the United National Liberation Front (UNLF).
 By the end of 1970, they had garnered more than $2 million.

 U Nu later formed the Parliamentary Democracy Party (PDP) and led an armed resistance group.
 U Nu's 'resistance group' consisted of no more than several hundred or at most a few thousand at its peak and his avowal to fight and overthrow Ne Win from the Thai border met with abject failure.
 He subsequently accepted an offer of amnesty granted by Ne Win and returned to Burma on 29 July 1980.